As Texas border arrests law teeters in court, other GOP states also push tougher immigration policy

 The Republican-led New Hampshire Senate passed the trespassing bill last month.
 Republicans have a slimmer House majority, but the bill's sponsor, Senate President Jeb Bradley, expects it to pass.

-Even though the Texas law is again on hold, the former U.S. representative said he thinks courts are moving toward giving states more authority, boding well for legislation like his.
+Even with the Texas law again on hold, the former U.S. representative said he thinks courts are moving toward giving states more authority, boding well for legislation like his.

 “The magnitude of the problem has gotten significantly worse,” Bradley said Wednesday.
 “We can’t wait for Congress.”

+Elsewhere, a proposal to make Minnesota a "sanctuary state" appears dead on arrival and prompted Republican backlash.
+And in Massachusetts, which has struggled to find shelter for thousands of migrants streaming into the state, a bill is advancing to limit how long homeless people can stay in emergency state shelters to nine months with an additional three months for those employed or enrolled in job training programs.

-The Texas law is considered by opponents to be the most dramatic attempt by a state to police immigration since an Arizona law more than a decade ago, key portions of which were struck down by the Supreme Court.
+Opponents consider Texas' law the most dramatic state attempt to police immigration since an Arizona law more than a decade ago, key portions of which were struck down by the Supreme Court.
 That law would have allowed police to arrest people for federal immigration violations, often referred to by opponents as the “show me your papers” bill.

 Among the various legislation proposed in GOP-led states, Georgia has an additional bill that would punish cities and counties that Republicans say are using so-called sanctuary policies to illegally harbor immigrants who are in the country without permission by cutting off most state aid to the local government and removing elected officials from office.